How to Structure Meetings for Maximum Productivity

 Preparing or Serving the Meeting/Committee

-Ask a secretary if they can support this to minute the meeting and record actions, deadlines, next meetings, any dependencies or key information and who is responsible.
+Ask a colleague to be secretary if they can support this to minute the meeting and record actions, deadlines, next meetings, any dependencies or key information and who is responsible.
+Otherwise, learn to multitask and make notes of the key actions and do an action minute summary with the item, owner, and deadline/

-If no one is available to minute or record, you can create minutes based on actions.
+If no one is available to minute or record, you can create there minutes based on actions quickly and tell people this is what you are doing for efficiency.
 This means that after a discussion decision has been made or a way forward, note this, and then who is responsible to see it through, and when by.

 The Right People in the Room